-On behalf of the GEMMA, the DMO collates and publishes end-of-day prices in all gilts22.
+140. On behalf of the GEMMA, the DMO currently collates and publishes end-of-day prices in all gilts18.
 (See the section on "Data Provision by the DMO" for details of how the DMO collates and publishes the data).
+However, the DMO announced on 21 January 2015 a strategic intention to withdraw from the provision of these prices in due course, following a period of stakeholder engagement and transition process to a potential alternative provider or providers.

-142. All GEMMs are required to submit an electronic prices file, in the designated format and using designated channels, to the DMO on a daily basis.
-The file should contain that GEMM's mid-market price in all conventional and index-linked gilts, except STRIPs, in which they are designated market maker.
-The prices should be taken as a 'snapshot' at exactly 4:15pm every afternoon - this timing is to coincide with NYSE Liffe's official settlement of its gilt futures contracts.
+141. At present though, all GEMMs are required to submit an electronic prices file, in the designated format and using designated channels, to the DMO on a daily basis.
+The file should contain that GEMM's mid-market price in all conventional and index-linked gilts, except STRIPs, in which they are a designated market maker.
+The prices should be taken as a 'snapshot' at exactly 4:15pm every afternoon - this timing is to coincide with ICE's official settlement of its gilt futures contracts.

-22 In the case of strips, the DMO publishes indicative prices based on its internal yield curve.
+18 In the case of strips, the DMO publishes indicative prices based on its internal yield curve.

-- 143. GEMMs have until 4:45pm to format their files and transmit them to the DMO, where they are collated and published on the wire services at 5:00pm23, and later that evening on the DMO website. - Files are expected to contain accurate prices and a fully comprehensive list of gilts (excluding rump gilts and strips).
-The DMO takes no responsibility for the quality of the input, hence GEMM firms must have in place Compliance-approved procedures to ensure the integrity of their price data and GEMM traders are expected to pay particular attention to the quality of prices submitted.
+142. GEMMs have until 4:45pm to format their files and transmit them to the DMO, where they are collated and published on the wire services at 5:00pm19, and later that evening on the DMO website.

+143. Files are expected to contain accurate prices and a fully comprehensive list of the specified gilts (excluding rump gilts and strips).
+The DMO takes no responsibility for the quality of the input, hence GEMM firms must have in place internally Compliance-approved procedures to ensure the integrity and quality of their price file submissions.
 The DMO reserves the right to share prices submitted with other official bodies in appropriate circumstances, but will otherwise treat the content of these price files as confidential.
-The DMO aims to provide weekly feedback to every GEMM about its individual contribution performance record.
-Dealers also need to ensure that their systems are kept up-todate with any changes in the gilt portfolio - this means the timely addition of new gilts, including WI gilts, even where the forthcoming auction is a re-opening of an existing gilt, and the deletion of gilts as soon as they enter their final ex-dividend period prior to redemption.
+The DMO aims to provide weekly feedback to every GEMM firm about its individual contribution performance record.
+Dealers also need to ensure that their systems are kept up-to-date with any changes in the gilt portfolio - this means the timely addition of any new gilts and the deletion of gilts as soon as they enter their final exdividend period prior to redemption.